Fabrizio-Caruso/CROSS-LIB/README.md

 You can also use it with
 - the pre-built docker image,
 - the dockerfile to build an image or
-- a clone of this repository, which requires some dependencies (compilers and a few tools).
+- a clone of this repository, which requires the installation of the compilers.

 For the details click on <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/INSTALL.md"><b>Installation</b></a>